NoamMirel2/Security-project/README.md

 ## Running this project

 In my repository here i have my Script you can run it and see how it works.
 I also have the Documentation here in the README.md file.
+I have labels.txt file here i has all the lables needed for training the program.
+There is an images folder here as well it contains all the images, and the "xml" files of the images.

 [View a video explanation here](video link)